Brane-Hubsch/pr-changelog-check/readme.md

-# PR Changelog Check | Github Action
+# Pull Request Changelog Check | Github Action

 This action will make sure that the changelog was edited for any created pull request into given branch.
 In the example below, the `development` branch.